diegochavez-io/TidalToolbox/README.md

 To use the script, simply replace the directory path, 'dir_path', with your own directory path where your .wav files are located.

+### DrumKit.py

+Automates the process of generating drum samples from drum kit audio files.

+Segments the audio data into chunks between successive onsets.
+Each segment corresponds to a drum hit or sample.

+Applies a linear fade-in and fade-out effect to each segment.
+Fade durations can be adjusted.

+Saves each processed segment as a separate .wav file in a corresponding subdirectory.

+Use DrumKit.py to quickly generate a diverse library of drum samples from your drum kit audio files.
+It's an ideal tool for musicians, producers, or anyone working with drum samples.

 ### AudioFades.py

 Applies a fade in and fade out to a given audio file to prevent pops or clicks and saves the treated audio in a 'processed' subfolder.